Asymmetric graphs with quantum symmetry: Introduction

 \section{Introduction}

+In non-commutative geometry, investigation of the quantum symmetries of a (non-)commutative space has led to the study of \emph{quantum automorphism groups}, which are actually not groups but quantum groups.
+Given that the term ``quantum group'' can mean one of several things, it is perhaps not surprising that even finding the right definition of the quantum automorphism group of a certain object can be a challenge.
+In cases where the quantum automorphism group is defined, it is interesting to study its properties and compare it to the classical automorphism group.
+A natural question is to which extent the two can differ, and a great deal of research on quantum automorphism groups is motivated by questions of this type.

+Structures on which quantum automorphism groups have been defined (and shown to exist) include finite (non-)commutative Hausdorff spaces \cite{WanSn}, finite (quantum) groups \cite{BSS}, finite graphs \cite{QBan,QBic}, and infinite sets and graphs \cite{Voigt}.
+Interestingly, the quantum automorphism group of a finite (quantum) group always coincides with its classical automorphism group \cite{KSW}, whereas this is generally not the case for sets and graphs.
+This means that, given their richer structure, graphs in particular provide fertile ground for studying the peculiarities of quantum symmetry.

-Quantum automorphism groups of finite graphs were introduced by Banica \cite{QBan} and Bichon \cite{QBic}.
-They are generalizations of the automorphism group of a graph in the framework of compact matrix quantum groups \cite{CMQG1}.
-A graph is said to have \emph{quantum symmetry} if the quantum automorphism group of the graph does not coincide with its automorphism group.
-It is a natural question to ask which graphs have quantum symmetry.
-This question is for example studied in \cite{BanBic}, \cite{Schmidtthesis}.
+Questions regarding the difference between the classical and quantum automorphism group of a graph have been studied by several authors.
+A graph is said to have \emph{quantum symmetry} if its classical and quantum automorphism group are different.
+Which graphs have quantum symmetry has been studied, for instance, in \cite{BanBic,Schmidtthesis}.
 Related to this, the following question came up in the doctoral thesis of the third author \cite[Section 8.1]{Schmidtthesis} (see also \cite[Problem 3.9]{Weber-survey}): Is there a graph with quantum symmetry and trivial automorphism group?
-We will answer this question in the positive in this paper by constructing a sequence of graphs having this property.
+In this paper, we will answer this question in the positive by constructing a sequence of graphs having this property.

-In order to construct such examples, we use linear constraint systems and their associated solution groups.
-Solution groups were introduced in \cite{CLS} to study perfect quantum strategies of linear constraint system games.
-Amongst other results, they were used to disprove the strong Tsirelson conjecture \cite{SlofstraQcor}.
-More recently, properties of solution groups arising from graphs were studied in \cite{PRSS}.
+Our construction relies on techniques from quantum information theory.
+In \cite{CM,CLS}, the authors studied perfect quantum strategies for linear constraint system (LCS) games in terms of the \emph{solution group} of the linear system.
+Solution groups of LCS games have since been used to disprove the strong Tsirelson conjecture \cite{Slofstra-Tsirelson} and prove that the set of quantum correlations is not closed \cite{SlofstraQcor}, among other results.
+More recently, connections between solution groups and graph minor theory were studied in \cite{PRSS}.